rur/good/README.md

 This works well with the Golang type system and tooling, which makes refactoring a cinch at the cost of some extra typing.

-#### 2. Self-contained server with basic dependencies
+#### 2. Self-contained server with minimal dependencies

-We avoid a lot of mandatory dependencies by taking full advantage of the standard library.
+We avoid a lot of mandatory dependencies by making the most of the standard library.
 There is no plugin system; if you are familiar with Golang you can rely on an easy-to-follow codebase to integrate your chosen libraries manually.